 KARL STITTGEN (1930-2023)

-Karl Stittgen was a Canadian jewelry designer.
-He was born in Germany and moved to Vancouver, BC in 1952, where he established himself as a leading Canadian jeweler.
+Karl Stittgen was born in Germany and moved to Vancouver in 1952, where he established himself as a leading Canadian jewelry designer.
 Stittgen began his career as a watchmaker and jeweler and quickly built an international reputation as a goldsmith and artist.
-He opened stores in Calgary, San Francisco and New York.
+He opened stores in Calgary, San Francisco, and New York.